Arkansas Truck Accident Attorneys

 Arkansas’ highways are filled with large, commercial trucks hauling cargo across the country.
 Many trucking companies are located in Arkansas.
+Because of its location, it’s one of the best places in the county for the trucking industry to set up hubs.
 And while most truck drivers handle their vehicles responsibly, accidents involving these massive big rigs often prove devastating to the innocent victims involved.
 If you’ve been hurt in a collision with one of these vehicles, you should speak to truck accident lawyer Alan LeVar.

 Truck accident litigation is exceptionally complex, and you need a personal injury attorney who has proven himself with these cases.
-Mr. LeVar has helped clients across the state pursue justice and compensation for the injuries they’ve suffered in these accidents.
+The Law Firm of Alan LeVar has helped clients across the state pursue justice and compensation for the injuries they’ve suffered in these accidents.

 Find Out More About Truck Accidents: